oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/verrazzano/vz-application.md

 existing standards for securely handling such credentials.

 ### Deploy Application
 `Deploy Application` deploys the application to Verrazzano.
-You access this action by using the `Deploy Domain` button or the `Go` > `Deploy Verrazzano` menu item.
+You access this action by using the `Deploy Application` button or the `Go` > `Deploy Verrazzano Application` menu item.

 ### Undeploy Application
 `Undeploy Application` removes the Verrazzano application from the WebLogic domain and its dependent objects in Kubernetes.
 Undeploying the application stops the pods associated with the application.
 In addition, you can choose whether to also delete the corresponding namespace.
 Removing the application namespace removes all applications, components, secrets, ConfigMaps, and other Kubernetes objects that exist in the Kubernetes namespace.
-You access these actions by using the `Undeploy Domain` button or the `Go` > `Undeploy Verrazzano Application` menu item.
+You access these actions by using the `Undeploy Application` button or the `Go` > `Undeploy Verrazzano Application` menu item.